These easy Pink Velvet Cupcakes take the best of red velvet and make it pretty in pink. Rich chocolate flavor in a tender, moist pink velvet cupcakes.

 - Pink Food Coloring (I used Wilton’s ‘Rose’)

 - Preheat oven to 350 degrees.
 Line muffin tins with double cupcake liners.
-Tip: using 2 liners allows the outer liner to look new and the inner liner to absorb any fats from the baking.
+PRO TIP: using 2 liners allows the outer liner to look new and the inner liner to absorb any fats from the baking.

 - Melt the chocolate chips in the microwave or stove top in a double boiler following the package directions.
 For the microwave: use a microwave safe bowl and heat for 1 minute at 50% power, stir vigorously and repeat in 10 seconds intervals until melted and silky smooth.

-- In a medium mixing bowl, combine the flour, baking powder, baking soda, salt, xanthan gum, cocoa powder.
-Stir to fully combine.
+- In a medium mixing bowl, combine the flour, baking powder, baking soda, salt, cocoa powder.
+Whisk to fully combine.

 - In a separate bowl or large liquid measuring cup combine the shaken buttermilk and oil.

-- In the bowl of a mixer lightly beat together the eggs and vanilla extract.
+- In the bowl of a stand mixer fitted with the paddle attachment (or a mixing bowl using an electric hand mixer) lightly beat together the eggs and vanilla extract.
 Add the sugar and beat to combine.

-- Spoon the melted chocolate into the mixing bowl along with some of the flour.
-Running the mixer on medium speed allow the mixture to combine.
-Slowly pour some of the liquid mixture into the mixing bowl allowing it to incorporate; continue to alternate the remaining flour and liquid, ending with flour.
-Add the pink food coloring to create a deep pink tone.
-Mix until just combined; do not overmix.
+- Spoon the melted chocolate into the mixing bowl with the eggs along with some of the flour.
+Running the mixer on medium speed, allow the mixture to combine.
+Slowly pour some of the buttermilk-oil mixture into the mixing bowl allowing it to incorporate.

-- Frosting can be spread onto the cooled cupcakes or chilled for 5-10 minutes and then piped onto the cupcakes using a decorating tip and piping bag.
+- Frosting can be spread onto the cooled cupcakes or piped onto the cupcakes using a decorating tip and piping bag.